haguiry/AWSCloudSearchBundle/README.md

 There are a couple of approaches, one is to use this bundle: http://jmsyst.com/bundles/JMSSerializerBundle/master/installation

 This bundle is pretty complex to setup and adds a few extra depenacies.
-In our case we have just created a simple function on the entities we need to index called getSearchFields() which manually converts the entity to an object that that matches the fields configured for our indexes.
-This is just json encoded and passed to the indexer service.
+In our case we have created a simple function on the entities we need to index called getSearchFields() which manually converts the entity to an object that that matches the fields configured for our indexes.
+This is then json encoded and passed to the indexer service.

 Example: